- You Are Here:

 Information on Plans & Specifications

 Plans and specifications shall be drawn to scale upon substantial paper or pre-approved electronic plan set copies and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and all relevant laws, ordinances, rules and regulations.

 How to submit applications

 - Submit completed applications to Teresa.Guise@cityofwashougal.us

-- Drop off completed applications at Washougal Permit Center, 211 39th Street, Monday-Friday, 8am-5pm.
+- Drop off completed applications at Washougal Permit Center, 211 39th Street, Monday-Thursday, 8am-5pm.

 Questions about applications?